Feng-Jay/InstrumentationJDT/README.md

 For **Return-Object**:
 ```
 PackageName#LineNumber#RETURN-OBJECT#exprString
-subexpr1 is NULL: true or false
-subexpr2 is NULL: true or false
+expr is NULL: true or false
-...
 ```